ibm-cloud-docs/containers/cs_cluster_update.md

 ## Updating VPC worker nodes
 {: #vpc_worker_node}

-You received a notification to update your worker nodes in a [VPC infrastructure cluster](/docs/containers?topic=containers-infrastructure_providers).
+You notice that an update is available for your worker nodes in a [VPC infrastructure cluster](/docs/containers?topic=containers-infrastructure_providers).
 What does that mean?
 As security updates and patches are put in place for the API server and other master components, you must be sure that the worker nodes remain in sync.
 You can make two types of updates: updating only the patch version, or updating the `major.minor` version with the patch version.
 {: shortdesc}

 <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/>  Applies to only VPC clusters.
 Have a classic cluster?
 See [Updating classic worker nodes](#worker_node) instead.